sen-h/VidOS/README.md

 If unspecified vobu will try to use its working copy in /tmp but if it can't find that, it will look for a copy it can move into /tmp.

-First it checks /opt and then it searches current directory using "find -maxdepth 1".
+First it checks /opt, and then it searches the current directory using "find -maxdepth 1".

 If it still can't find a copy, the path